Light and fluffy, My Grandma’s Famous Pancakes will have everyone wanting more, and no one will even know they’re gluten free!

 Anyway, back to these wonderful pancakes.
 My mom says I get my love of baking from my grandma (unfortunately, by the time I came around my grandma was wheelchair bound and didn’t bake anymore).
 I would have loved to have been able to bake with her, but I feel in some ways that she’s in the kitchen with me now.
 So far, I’ve been able to recreate some of her well-loved recipes into gluten free versions, and I plan to do as many as I can.
 That is, if my mom can either remember them or find the recipes, haha!

 The Ingredients You’ll Need

 - Gluten free flour blend — I use my own blend (Kim’s Gluten Free Flour Blend).
 Feel free to use whatever blend you have on hand.
 Some gf pancake recipes call for xanthan-gum free flour blend, but I find a blend with XG produces a fluffy, thicker pancake.

 - Eggs — eggs are used for binding, as well as lift.

 - Buttermilk — I would suggest using REAL whole-fat buttermilk, not a substitute.
 It really makes a difference in flavor and texture.
 My grandma called it “thick buttermilk.”

-- Sugar — a very small amount of sugar is added for sweetness.
+- Sugar — a very small amount of sugar is added for sweetness and browning.

 - Baking powder — baking powder is needed for leavening.